agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 $C.s \in \mathbb{R}$ (client start time), a client sends a message to a process.
 At time $E.s$, which we'll call the *start time* of the event, the message is accepted by the process.
-The request is processed until some strictly greater time $A.t > A.s$ when a response is sent back to the client.
+The request is processed until some strictly greater time $E.t > E.s$ when a response is sent back to the client.
 The value $E.t - E.s$ is the
 \emph{duration} of the event.